algogrit/blog.gauravagarwalr.com/content/posts/2017-12-25-learn-go-series-part-2.md

   log.Fatal(http.ListenAndServe(":"+port, router))
 }
 ```

+`CreateUserHandler` as the name suggests, gets the users details from the request body and parses it using a `newUser` struct.
+We then instantiate the user and save it to the database.
+In case of any validation issues it sends back a string explaining the error as response with `422` - Unprocessable Entity error code.

 Pay close attention to `user.HashedPassword = model.HashAndSalt(newUser.Password)`.
 We haven't defined the function yet.
 Let's go back to `user.go` in `model` package and define it...